Ba1tu3han/Finn_Thesis/README.md

 FINN is an experimental framework from Xilinx Research Labs to explore deep neural network inference on FPGAs.
 It specifically targets quantized neural networks, with emphasis on generating dataflow-style architectures customized for each network.
 The resulting FPGA accelerators are highly efficient and can yield high throughput and low latency.

-FINN runs in Docker container. (bash ./run-docker.sh notebook)
+FINN runs in a Docker container. (bash ./run-docker.sh notebook)

 # Software Version